Next-Is-Value-Investing/NIVI/README.md

 - Share the Acc creation screen shoot and with details on below Google Form to get onboarded.\
 https://docs.google.com/forms/d/14DSvxvsHk_pX9LTUfK7FRqGlzS7hl46TFXZ3ia8KFIo/edit
 - Once your request has been approved from Adiminstartor you will receive a mail with end date and till that time you will be able to use the Application.
-- Download the latest version of NIVI.exe and NextIsValueInvesting.xlsx and save in same folder.
+- Download the latest version of NIVI.exe, geckodriver.exe and NextIsValueInvesting.xlsx and save in same folder.
 - Fill all the required details in excel sheet highlighted in Yellow like Terms and Conditions, Login Details and Algo parameters to start with.
 - Once you have been filled please do a dry run after market hours to check if everything is working correctly before starting direclty on live market.
 - Do all the due diligence and ensure all the paramter / script names, Is Applicable flag, Buy/Sell conditions are correctly set.